apache/kylin/website/_dev/howto_release.cn.md

 Please vote on releasing this package as Apache Kylin X.Y.Z.

-The vote is open for the next 72 hours and passes if a majority of at least three +1 PPMC votes are cast.
+The vote is open for the next 72 hours and passes if a majority of at least three +1 PMC votes are cast.

 [ ] +1 Release this package as Apache Kylin X.Y.Z
 [ ]  0 I don't feel strongly about it, but I'm okay with the release